siyuboomboom/siyuboomboom.github.io/_posts/2018-10-30-data-structures.md

 List<Integer> bList = (List) b[0];
 bList.add(2);
 System.out.println(a[0]); // [1, 2]
 {% endhighlight %}

+If not using `@SuppressWarnings("unchecked")`, downcast will cause a warning:

+{% highlight java %}
+Note: HelloWorld.java uses unchecked or unsafe operations.
+Note: Recompile with -Xlint:unchecked for details.
+{% endhighlight %}

 Arrays.equals() will use equals() method to check if elements are equal, not just compare the addresses of the elements